Achilleas Kostoulas

 Notes

 1. The ‘positivity ratio’ was derived from a series of complicated equations taken from publications in fluid dynamics.
-Unfortunately, neither Fredrickson nor her co-author, Marcial Losada, understood that these equations would always produce the same result (2.9013), and that the number was being used in the original publications as an example that produced aesthetically pleasing graphs.
-The claim was “formally withdrawn as invalid” after maths-literate readers from outside the positive psychology ecosystem pointed out the mistake.
-Losada has never been heard from since, but Fredrickson still maintains that there must be some positivity ratio, possibly around 3:1 – a claim that, taken at face value, must mean that if on the day my dog dies, three positive things happen (e.g., I find a 5 Euro note in my laundry, there is no traffic on my commute, there’s no queue in the coffeehouse), then I will flourish, mathematically speaking. [back]
+Unfortunately, neither Fredrickson nor her co-author, Marcial Losada, seemed to understand that these equations would always produce the same result (2.9013).
+In fact, the authors of the original publications had only chosen this number as an example to illustrate how their equations worked, because it produced aesthetically pleasing graphs.
+Eventually, Fredrickson and Losada’s claim was “formally withdrawn as invalid“, after maths-literate readers from outside the positive psychology ecosystem pointed out the mistake.
+Losada disappeared from academia since, but Fredrickson still maintains that there must be some positivity ratio, possibly around 3:1.
+This is a claim that, taken at face value, must mean that if, on the day my dog dies, three positive things happen (e.g., I find a 5 Euro note in my laundry, there is no traffic on my commute, there’s no queue in the coffeehouse), then I will flourish, mathematically speaking. ↩︎

-3. As the editor of a book entitled Challenging Boundaries in Language Education, I am acutely aware of the irony of making this comment. [back]
+3. As the editor of a book entitled Challenging Boundaries in Language Education, I am acutely aware of the irony of making this comment. ↩︎